uc-cdis/audit-service/README.md

 - Which files from dataset `D` were downloaded yesterday?
 - How many times were files from dataset `D` downloaded yesterday?
 - How many users downloaded data last year?
-- How many unique user logged in since the creation of the Data Commons?
+- How many unique users logged in since the creation of the Data Commons?
 - How many users logged in via identity provider `X` last year?

 The server is built with [FastAPI](https://fastapi.tiangolo.com/) and packaged with [Poetry](https://poetry.eustace.io/).